century909/proyectia/backend/REALTIME_CHAT.md

 ## Overview

-To implement real-time chat functionality in Tipsy Chat, we'll use Socket.IO, which enables real-time, bidirectional communication between clients and the server.
+To implement real-time chat functionality in Seiki Chat, we'll use Socket.IO, which enables real-time, bidirectional communication between clients and the server.

 ## Backend Implementation